Community Services

 - income that is stable and adequate

-- medical, personal care, and other supports necessary to feel and be healthy
+- medical care, personal care, and other supports necessary to feel and be healthy

 - recreational options, friendships, and social connections based on mutual respect and value